[UPDATED 2019] HOW TO APPLY FOR VIETNAM VISA: how to get a visa for vietnam

 - Fill out the page with your required details

 - You can choose how fast you want your visa to be processed and the currency you want the fee to be displayed

 - Click Next to proceed with the payment

-- You will receive an email once your visa/invitation letter has been processed
+- You will receive an email once your evisa/invitation letter has been processed

 RELATED POST: How to extend your Vietnam visa